In Canada, lung cancer is the leading cause of death from cancer for both men and women.

 Radiation is used for lung cancer that has spread or is too close to the windpipe.
 For people with serious disease, radiation is used to keep the cancer from growing, rather than to destroy it entirely.
 Radiation can control bone pain, superior vena cava syndrome and compression of the nerves to the backbone (spinal cord) caused by cancerous cell growth.

 Chemotherapy, which is treatment with anticancer medications, may be used to prolong life in metastatic (spread to other areas of the body) lung cancer or in combination with radiation to control lung cancer that is still contained within the chest.

 The highest chance for a cure is in those people where the lung cancer was found and surgically removed or treated in its early stages.
-The estimated 5-year survival rate for lung cancer is up to 20%.
+The estimated 5-year survival rate for lung cancer is 17%.
 However, if the cancer has spread outside of the chest, it's not usually curable.